 Imaging Through Nonlinear Metalenses for Second Harmonic Generation

-Plasmonic metasurfaces are engineered subwavelength sheet materials that consist of arrays with precisely ar-ranged metallic meta-atoms typically fabricated by standard electron beam lithography.
+Plasmonic metasurfaces are engineered, subwavelength, sheet materials that consist of arrays with precisely arranged metallic meta-atoms, typically fabricated by standard electron beam lithography.
 These planar arrays can be used to spatially control optical beam parameters like phase, polarization, and amplitude .
-We use this concept to fabricate nonlinear metalenses, which imply a dual functionality: On the one hand the incorporation of a lens-like phase profile and on the other hand a nonlinear harmonic generation process.
+We use this concept to fabricate nonlinear metalenses, with a dual functionality: on the one hand the incorporation of a lens-like phase profile and on the other hand a nonlinear harmonic generation process.

 Concept and Experimental Setup